urbandesign09/CV/README.md

 # Edbert Cheng

-I am a front-end developer and designer passionate about creating human-centered experiences, spanning both physical and digital realms.
+I am an aspiring front-end developer and designer passionate about creating human-centered experiences, spanning both physical and digital realms.

 Research and collaboration are essential to my work.
 I welcome critical feedback and value open communications in a team environment.